Test in a live environment

 IronXL is a powerful .NET library that provides developers with the ability to read, write, and manipulate Excel files using ASP.NET.
 It offers a range of features that simplify the process of working with Excel files, such as data extraction, formatting, and validation.

 IronXL can handle both XLS and XLSX file formats, making it a versatile tool for working with Excel files.
 It also supports a range of other file formats, such as CSV and TSV, allowing users to work with different data sources.
-In this article, we will explore the different features of IronXL and how it can help developers streamline the process of working with Excel files.
+This article will explore the different features of IronXL and how it can help developers streamline the process of working with Excel files.

 After selecting the Project type, provide a name for the project and designate its location.
 Choose the desired Framework, such as .NET Core 6, for the project.